lehoff/erlware_commons/doc/signatures.md

 specified in the second argument and collects timing information.
 We are going to run these one million times to get a good average (its fast so it doesn't take long).
-You can see that in the anonymous function that we directly call `dict:size` and `dict:store` to perform the test.
+You can see that in the anonymous function that we directly call `dict:size/1` and `dict:store/3` to perform the test.
 However, because we are in the wonderful world of Signatures we don't have to hard code the calls for the Signature implementations.
 Lets take a look at the `time_dict_type` function.